 Surround yourself with people you can lean on to help you feel less alone, make it easier to let go, help you overcome grief, and motivate you to emerge stronger.
 The healthier your mental state, the more prepared you will be to face whatever is next.

 At first, consider reaching out only to your most trusted family members or friends.
 If you don’t have someone close to you, look for support groups for sharing experiences.
 The internet makes this easier, but be sure that you can share confidentially.
 Lastly, consider investing in the help of a professional counselor or therapist.
 These sessions can sometimes even be done virtually now.

 Divorce may be difficult, but with careful planning and discussions with an experienced family law attorney, you can make the transition as seamless as possible.
 Before you file for divorce, take the time to consult with an attorney, figure out what statutes apply in your state, collect your evidence, and prepare your documents.
 Most importantly, you will want to start separating your life from your spouse’s so that you will not be as entangled when it comes time to file.

 The time a divorce takes depends on many factors, such as whether the couple has a lot of joint finances, whether there was domestic abuse, whether the spouses are fighting for child custody, and more.
 An attorney can review your situation and give a more accurate timeline estimate.

 Why should I hire a divorce lawyer?

 What to know before getting a divorce is imperative.
-Making a mistake or forgetting a piece of documentation can impede your chances of being awarded your desired terms of divorce.
-An attorney can help you to plan, gather evidence, prepare the right financial documents, and more.
+Making a mistake or forgetting a piece of documentation can impede your chances of being awarded your desired terms of the divorce.
+An attorney can help you to plan, gather evidence, prepare the correct financial documents, and more.
 An experienced divorce lawyer can also help you to avoid wasting time on unnecessary steps.